FarrasR/railsearch/README.md

 Thanks to DennyDark for helping me with the formula

 ## License
-licensed under GNU General Public License version 3
+licensed under GNU General Public License version 3. contact me if you want to include this on your non GPL program :)))))